luxonis/depthai/depthai_sdk/docs/source/nnet_manager.rst

 Getting started
 ---------------

-To get started we first have to know everything that the manager offers.
+To get started we first have to know some things that the manager offers.
 Firstly the manager is responsible for running our NN, which means that our manager will need a blob to work with.
 We can pass the blob to our ``Nnet manager`` either with our ``Blob manager`` or we can pass the blob directly from the  ``blobconverter`` module.
 We now have our blob, now we need to declare our pipeline through which our NN will be receiving data.
 This step is best done with the help of
 ``Pipeline manager``, as the manager already contains methods for NN nodes (``addNN`` and ``setNnManager`` methods).
 After initializing all of that we are almost done.